Dynamic Scheduling of a Multiclass Queue in the Halfin-Whitt Regime: A Computational Approach for High-Dimensional Problems: A Brownian control problem in the Halfin-Whitt regime

-The scaled control $\hat{\psi}^{r}$ satisfies The first inequality follows from the natural requirement that $e \cdot \psi^{r}(t) \leq N^{r}(t)$ and Equations (\ref{eqn_no_agents_in_nth_system}) and (\ref{eqn_HT_condition}), whereas the second inequality is immediate from $\psi^{r}(t) \leq X^{r}(t)$, which holds because $\psi^{r}$ is admissible for the $r^{th}$ system.
-Similarly, Equations (\ref{eqn_scaled_Y_X-psi}) - (\ref{eqn_scaled_Z}) below follow from Equations (\ref{eqn_unscaled_Y_X-psi}) - (\ref{eqn_unscaled_Z}): In addition, the scaled queue length and idleness processes inherit the following work conservation property from Equation (\ref{eqn_work_conserving}): In what follows, we restrict attention to control policies that satisfy the following:

-The leading term on the right-hand side reflects a flow-balance condition.
+The first inequality follows from the natural requirement that $e \cdot \psi^{r}(t) \leq N^{r}(t)$ and Equations (\ref{eqn_no_agents_in_nth_system}) and (\ref{eqn_HT_condition}), whereas the second inequality is immediate from $\psi^{r}(t) \leq X^{r}(t)$, which holds because $\psi^{r}$ is admissible for the $r^{th}$ system.
+Similarly, Equations (\ref{eqn_scaled_Y_X-psi}) - (\ref{eqn_scaled_Z}) below follow from Equations (\ref{eqn_unscaled_Y_X-psi}) - (\ref{eqn_unscaled_Z}): In addition, the scaled queue length and idleness processes inherit the following work conservation property from Equation (\ref{eqn_work_conserving}): In what follows, we restrict attention to control policies that satisfy the following: The leading term on the right-hand side reflects a flow-balance condition.
 Without it, the system manager incurs costs of order $r.$ However, for policies that satisfy (\ref{eqn_policies_of_interest}), we expect the costs to be of order $\sqrt{r}.$ The scaling of the second term on the right-hand side is natural under the diffusion scaling we consider.

 For such policies, we now derive the infinitesimal drift and covariance of the scaled state process $\hat{X}^{r}$ to facilitate our formal derivation of its diffusion limit.
 In particular, for $t \in [0,T],\, k = 1, \ldots, K$,\, $j \neq k$, and small $h > 0$, the following holds: